amsgames/laravel-shop/README.md

         // Sets provider with the callback for successful transactions.
         $provider->setSuccessCallback( $this->callbackSuccess );

-        // Sets provider with the callback for successful transactions.
+        // Sets provider with the callback for failed transactions.
         $provider->setFailCallback( $this->callbackFail );

         return true;